gitaalva/Scheduler/README.md

     cmake ../
     make

-#RUN instructions
+# RUN instructions

-#Special instructions:
+# Special instructions:
-# 1. To send icmp packets run with sudo
+  1. To send icmp packets run with sudo
-# 2. Ignore database create table error when running the executable second time
+  2. Ignore database create table error when running the executable second time

 # Execute to send tcp and icmp packets to google.com